oemof/tespy/doc/tespy_modules/connections.rst

     - 'P_ref' for the reference value of the component.
     - 'char' for the characteristic line.

-    There are different specification possibilites:
+    There are different specification possibilities:

     - If you specify the component only, the parameter will be default (not working with combustion engine) and the conversion factor of the